agent18/agent18.github.io/_posts/2017-06-08-Bayes- Theorem(2).markdown

 The question to really answer is that if the tongue-depressor-test is usually trust worthy.
 In other words, is the tongue-depressor-test, going to give me the right results >50% of the time I use it.

 Great.
-We would think it right to say that atleast 70% of the time the tongue-depressor-test gets things right.
+We would think it right to say that atleast 70% of the time the tongue-depressor-test gets things right as seen with the 90% and 70%.

 But yesterday, we saw that out of the people who take the tongue-depressor-test and got it black, only 43% would actually have Diseasitis.
 That is to say that we were initially wrong when we said atleast 70% of the time the tongue-depressor gets things right.

 Initially before the test, a nurse assumes that there is a 20% chance that a general population of students have Diseasitis.
-With the tongue-depressor-test showing black, the probability of someone being sick is 43%.
+With the tongue-depressor-test showing black, the probability of someone being sick is 43%, i.e, higher.
 The test is useful in the fact that it is better than no test, but it's still not good enough, rather it's not conclusive enough.

 #### Follow-up question

 Our ultimate interest is in Diseasitis, and people having them.
+So we explore some more.

 > What's the probability that a student who does not turn the tongue depressor black - a student with a negative test result - has Diseasitis?